Concept Viz logo

-After researching user reviews on G2, Capterra, and TrustRadius, we've identified why teachers are switching to simpler alternatives — and which tools actually fit classroom needs.
+After researching user reviews on G2, Capterra, and TrustRadius, we've identified the best free alternatives—without watermarks.

 1. Confusing Pricing Structure